rubenpost/Model_agnostic_AAD/README.txt

 SETUP
 --------------------
 Run main.py to preprocess and enrich event log, calculate anomaly score, and run feedback loop.
+Number of loops can be changed in anomaly.py.